 Position questions in a simple way

 Make sure your test participants understand what you’re asking them to do.
 This is important for measuring task success.
-If you are going to ask respondents to self-report on whether they successfully completed a task, it’s imperative that you define exactly what success looks like.
-This was they don’t have to wonder whether or not they completed the task successfully.
+If you are going to ask respondents to self-report on whether they successfully completed a task, it’s imperative that you set them up in an appropriate scenario and following tasks.

 Don’t lead them on

 The way you word the question can skew your test participant’s responses.
 Be careful to keep your questions neutral and non-biased.

 Bad example: “How much do you love this app?”

 Good example: On a scale of 1-5 (1=Strongly Recommend, 5=Not recommend at all), how likely would want to use this app?